 - 4.2123.1.
 Types of services/reporting.
 Diversity of resident services is encouraged.
 The Multifamily Resident Services Compliance Reporting and Procedures (Exhibit 64) include details on the types of services accepted for senior and family projects, and also include reporting requirements.
 Please note that an after-school component is required in all family projects. - 4.2123.2 Mixed-Income.
-For projects that include market-rate units, the number of resident services hours required will be determined based on the number of affordable units and the services required will be based on the needs of the low-income residents.
+For projects that include market-rate units, the number of resident services hours required will be determined based on the number of affordable units and the services required will be based on the needs of the low-income residents. - 4.2123.3.

-4.2123.3.
 Special Needs.
 For special needs projects or for projects with more than 20% of the units affordable to extremely low income (ELI) households, more intensive services will be required.
 If intensive services for permanent supportive housing or special needs populations will be provided, a supportive services plan, contract and budget will be required and evaluated as part of the long-term viability of the project.
-SHRA shall encourage a licensed person with a Master of Social Work provide case management services.
+SHRA shall require, at minimum, that front line staff delivering case management services have a Bachelor's Degree in a field related to social services and one year of experience working with the special needs population proposed for the specific property.
+SHRA shall encourage a licensed Master of Social Work provide case management services. - 4.22.

-4.22.
 Supportive or special needs housing.
-If intensive services required for permanent supportive housing or special needs populations will be provided, a supportive services plan and budget will be required and evaluated as part of the longterm viability of the project.
-Specific requirements for supportive or enhanced services are as follows:
+If intensive services required for permanent supportive housing or special needs populations will be provided, a supportive services plan and budget will be required and evaluated as part of the long-term viability of the project.
+Specific requirements for supportive or enhanced services are as follows: - A description of the population to be served and its service needs; - A description of the services to be provided, including the names of the agencies responsible for providing the services and evidence of the providers' capability and experience; - A description of the manner in which services will be provided (how, when, where, and how often);

-- A description of the population to be served and its service needs; - A description of the services to be provided, including the names of the agencies responsible for providing the services and evidence of the providers' capability and experience; - A description of the manner in which services will be provided (how, when, where, and how often); - A plan for funding the services accompanied by detailed Letters of Intent from service providers and/or funding sources indicating specific commitments to fund or provide the supportive services.
+- A plan for funding the services accompanied by detailed Letters of Intent from service providers and/or funding sources indicating specific commitments to fund or provide the supportive services.
 If the applicant is a service provider using its own funds, include a letter indicating its capability and commitment should be included; and - A separate budget for the service component.

-Comment [SHRA9]: Moved to Exhibit 3: Management Agent & Resident Services Provider Checklist
+Comment [SHRA6]: Moved to Exhibit 3: Management Agent & Resident Services Provider Checklist